alansfyeung/248acu-website/_pages/faq.md

 ## Do cadets need to pass a fitness standard or a medical test?

-To participate in regular cadet activities, there is no fitness standard.
-A few activities, such as the [Adventure Training Award](https://news.defence.gov.au/service/defining-moment-cadets-lives){:target=_blank}, may require a certain level of fitness before participating.
-Likewise, if you have a physical or medical condition (such as a disability, asthma, diabetes or more), if we can help you to manage while you participate in cadets, there is no reason why you cannot join.
+There is no fitness standard required to participate in regular cadet activities.
+The AAC is an inclusive organisation, and if you have a physical or medical condition (such as a disability, asthma, diabetes or more), if we can help you to manage while you participate in cadets, there is no reason why you cannot join.
+In your senior cadet years, some activities, such as the [Adventure Training Award](https://news.defence.gov.au/service/defining-moment-cadets-lives){:target="_blank"}, may require a certain level of fitness before participating.

 ## Is cadets dangerous?